Analysis | 5 things to watch for if Trump is indicted again

 The House select Jan.
 6 committee cited four potential crimes, including obstruction of an official proceeding and conspiracy to defraud the government, when it referred Trump to the Department of Justice after concluding its own investigation last year.
 We don’t know whether Smith has these or other statutes in mind, but it’s worth reviewing them as a starting point.

-The Jan.
+- The Jan.
 6 committee included two other statutes in its referral: inciting or aiding an insurrection, and conspiracy to make a false statement.
-And some have raised the prospect of Trump’s being charged under a Civil War-era law making it a crime to “conspire to injure, oppress, threaten, or intimidate any person” who exercises or enjoys a protected right — in this case, voting.

 A major question is how big Smith might go with his charges.
 Charging Trump with some kind of conspiracy would mean laying out Trump’s broader plot and how it allegedly ran afoul of the law, including things like the “fake elector” plot.

-Note: Correction: Because of an editing error, the original version incorrectly stated these two events took place the same year.
-We regret the error.